paralyshae/final_project/README.md

 # GUI
 The GUI has been created using QT Designer, all features are implemented however the GUI is not functional.

-> To convert QT Designer file to .py run the following commmand:
+> To convert QT Designer file .ui to .py run the following commmand:
 >
 > pyuic5 -x tool.ui -o tool.py